The American Foundation for the Blind

 Key Personnel

-Katie Vizenor, Senior Policy Research Associate, oversees the literature reviews managed by the American Foundation for the Blind on behalf of the Video Description Research and Development Center.
+Jaclyn Packer, Ph.D., a widely respected researcher in the area of video description and accessibility will oversee the literature review.
+Katie Vizenor, former Research Associate of the AFB, will be a co-author on the paper.
 Other AFB personnel involved with the Description Leadership Network include Paul Schroeder, Vice President of Programs and Policy, and Mark Richart, Director, Public Policy.

 Links